Bob's Presidential Campaign: Day 2

 Actually, I didn't even have an unloaded M16 as some guards had in other areas of the world; apparently some of the locals had discovered that the guards were carrying unloaded M16s and attempted to steal one by overpowering some poor guy on guard duty.
 After that incident had occurred, no one carried an M16 on guard duty anymore.
 This meant that the only two things with me which resembled weapons were a cheap, wooden Billy Club and my three-battery Maglite.

-However, this was not that case when the 511th deployed to the border; whenever we were within the 1K zone, we always had three live rounds in one of the guard weapons and a sealed case of rounds hidden in reserve.
+However, this was not that case when the 511th deployed to the border; whenever we were within the 1K zone, we always had our M16s and three live rounds in one of the guard weapons with a sealed case of rounds hidden in reserve.
 Depending on the deployment site, the guy on radio watch would have the three live rounds in a magazine in his M16, and the roving perimeter guard would carry an unloaded M16.
 (Once again, this was to serve the dual purpose of cutting down on suicides and preventing a loaded weapon from being stolen.)
 The three live rounds were supposed to be enough to fire warning shots if a potentially-threatening situation ever presented itself, and the sealed box of rounds was kept in reserve for the unlikely event that full hostilities erupted.

 That being said, in all my time at the border, even though one of the guards had three live rounds in a magazine, there was only one occasion when someone ever felt the need to load them.